Blog > Mental Health > My Husband is a Narcissist

 Maybe your husband is different.
 Maybe he won’t ever respond the way you want him to.

-But if there’s a chance that you could make the relationship great again, don’t you want to take it?
+But if there’s a chance that you could make the relationship amazing again, don’t you want to take it?

 Me, too.